Chart Color Schemes

 Employment conditions in Raymond Terrace face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Raymond Terrace has a diverse workforce with both white and blue collar jobs, particularly in manufacturing and industrial sectors.
-The unemployment rate was 9.6% as of an unspecified date from AreaSearch data aggregation.
+Raymond Terrace has a balanced workforce with both white and blue collar jobs, heavily represented by manufacturing and industrial sectors.
+Its unemployment rate is 9.2%, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment